Access Humboldt

 Access Humboldt is a non-profit, community media organization formed in April 2006.
 It is a provider of Public-access television and FM Radio, operating from Humboldt County, California.
 It was initially formed to manage local cable franchise benefits on behalf of the County of Humboldt, California and the Cities of Eureka, Arcata, Fortuna, Rio Dell, Ferndale and Blue Lake.
-The community media center is based at the Eureka High School campus in Eureka, California.
+The community media center is based at the College of the Redwoods campus in Eureka, California.
 Access Humboldt seeks to deliver local voices via community media and is an active advocate in issues of community debate.

 In 2016 the station received an operating license from the Federal Communications Commission for a community radio station KZZH-LP.

 Public access TV

 Access Humboldt's develops its own public access programming and is broadcast on the following channels: